Skip to Main Content

 Some of the following factors may cause edema:

 Your health care provider will look for varicose veins, blood clots, wounds, or infections.
-An x-ray, CT scan, MRI, urine test, or blood test may be necessary.
-Pulmonary edema, which occurs when fluid builds up in the lungs, can be caused by other diseases such as cardiovascular disease or by climbing at high altitudes.
+An x-ray, computed tomography (CT) scan, magnetic resonance imaging (MRI), urine test, or blood test may be necessary.
+Pulmonary edema, which occurs when fluid builds up in the lungs, can be caused by other diseases, such as cardiovascular disease or by climbing at high altitudes.
 It can be life threatening and may require hospitalization.

 Treatment may involve using compression bandages and pressure sleeves tightened over swollen limbs to help force the body to reabsorb the fluid.
 Other options include a salt reduction diet, daily exercise, resting with legs elevated above the heart level, wearing support hose, taking a diuretic, and massage.